The Punisher (2005 video game): Controversy

-The Punisher features extremely gruesome scenes of torture and gore; the ESRB stated that an initial cut of the game would meet its "Adults Only" rating (which severely hampers commercial availability because neither Microsoft, nor Sony allow Adults Only titles on their systems).
-Much like Manhunt 2, the developers made slight censors to the deaths found within special "interrogation" scenes by rendering them in black and white in order to reduce their visual impact.
-The revised version was able to meet the "Mature" rating.
+The Punisher features extremely gruesome scenes of torture and gore; in particular, it allows the player to directly control the manner and intensity of a captive's suffering during the interrogations.
+Because of this, Volition's vice president of product development, Dan Cermak, consulted with the ESRB in January 2004 (one year ahead of the game's targeted release date).
+The ESRB confirmed Cermak's fears that the early cut of the game he showed them would meet its "Adults Only" rating (which severely hampers commercial availability because most retailers will not sell AO-rated video games).
+To get a more commercially viable "Mature" rating instead, the developers rendered the interrogation scenes in black and white in order to reduce their visual impact, adjusted the camera so that certain instances of violence can be heard but not seen, and added a penalty for players who needlessly kill victims after they have confessed.

 In the UK, the BBFC worked with THQ to further extend the solarization effect on the scenes, distancing the camera before the killings and adding a zoom effect during them, in order to pass it with an 18 certificate, making The Punisher one of the only games to require BBFC cuts in order to be rated 18.

 In Australia, the ACB demanded similar cuts, including the removal of two scenes altogether.
 In Germany, the game was placed on the Federal Department for Media Harmful to Young Persons BPjS/BPjM list.